Spaceport America: Increased private funding

 With the inauguration of the administration of Governor Susana Martinez in 2011, the state government took a new approach to increase private investment to complete the spaceport project.
 In order to oversee the new effort, Governor Martinez appointed an entirely new board of directors for the Spaceport Authority and removed Executive Director Rick Homans.

 By 2013, the Spaceport had signed SpaceX as an additional tenant for vertical takeoff and vertical landing flight testing of prototype reusable rockets such as the Falcon 9 Reusable Development Vehicle.
 The facilities at Spaceport America were never used for Falcon 9 RDV and equipment staged was eventually moved back to Texas.

 Delays in operation of the anchor tenant

-There have been a series of delays in Virgin Galactic beginning flight operations at Spaceport America.
+Virgin Galactic faced a series of delays in beginning operations at Spaceport America.
 The multi-year extension of the test program and the re-designed engine of SpaceShipTwo announced in May 2014 were responsible for much of the delay.
 In 2014, the spaceport announced that it was seeking additional tenants and hoped to sign another one in the next year.